brycebarsness/coScheduleCodeChallenge/README.md

 ## Overview

 Use this application to enter the funny, weird, crazy, and at times creepy, world of giphs.
 After creating a user account, search for giphs and save your favorites.
 Add a unique caption and reaction to view later as you flip through your giphs in the giphy library.
-Feel free to change your caption, or, if you're collection is getting too big, make some room by clearing out the old ones.
+Feel free to change your caption, or, if your collection is getting too big, make some room by clearing out the old ones.

+---

-Instead of doing a star review set-up I added 5 different reactions with common texting abbreviations or phrases one would use sending the giph to a friend.
-I decided to look at the comments through the lens of adding a caption, which, together with the reaction, can make for funny or interesting combinations when displayed along with the giph in the giph library.
+Instead of doing a star review set-up, I added 5 different reactions with common texting abbreviations or phrases one would use sending the giph to a friend (these could very easily be changed when setting up the sql to better reflect the user's taste).
+I decided to look at the comments through the lens of adding a caption, which, together with the reaction, can make for funny or interesting combinations when displayed along with the giph in the library.

 ## Dependencies